 Lower Bertha Falls is part of a hike to Bertha Lake in Waterton Lakes National Park, Alberta, Canada.

-Prior to leaving Waterton Lakes National Park, there will be time to hike on Bertha Peak to Lower Bertha Falls.
+Prior to leaving Waterton Lakes National Park, there will be time to hike on Berta Peak to Lower Bertha Falls.
 The trail continues on to Upper Bertha Falls and a loop around Bertha Lake at much higher elevation.

 The trail-head begins at the southwest corner of the Town of Waterton on Evergreen Drive, a short distance south of Cameron Falls.
 The trail to Lower Bertha Falls is a round trip of 5.2 KM (3¼ miles) with a consistent elevation gain on good trail of 175 m (574 ft).